Epistimio/orion/README.rst

 ``pip install git+https://github.com/mila-udem/orion.git@master``

-For more information read the full :doc:`installation docs </installing>`.
+For more information read the full installation docs.
+..
+TODO Once website is published use a full hyperlink to the installation page

 Contribute or Ask
 =================